shams-nahid/My-Docker-Study/01 Docker Essential/07 Using Docker Compose.md

 }
 ```

-In summary, it says, the `node-server` can not connect to the `redis-server`, as expected.
+In summary, it says, the `node-app` can not connect to the `redis-server`, as expected.
 We will fix it now.

 ### `Redis` Server